SmartThingsCommunity/smartapp-sdk-nodejs/README.md

 ### Unhandled Promise Rejection Handling

-By default, instation of the SmartApp object registers an "unhandledReject" handler that logs unhandled promise rejections.
-If you don't want this behavior you can disable it by passing an option to the SmartApp instantion, e.g. `new SmartApp({logUnhandedRejections: false})`.
+By default, instantiation of the SmartApp object registers an "unhandledReject" handler that logs unhandled promise rejections.
+If you don't want this behavior you can disable it by passing an option to the SmartApp instantiation, e.g. `new SmartApp({logUnhandledRejections: false})`.
 If you want to replace the handler you can do that by calling `unhandledRejectionHandler(promise => {...})` on the SmartApp object.